 You are encouraged to ask questions during your consultation.
 Choosing spine surgery is a major decision, and it’s important to have everything you need to make an informed treatment decision.

-Preparing for Back Surgery
+Preparing for Back Surgery in Mission Viejo, CA

 When you schedule your back surgery, Dr. Taghva’s office will give you a detailed list of preparation instructions.
 You may need to get certain tests and talk to your doctor about changing some of your medications in preparation for surgery.
 Some over-the-counter anti-inflammatory drugs and prescription medications can increase risks during surgery and must be put on hold for several weeks before and after spinal surgery.